sszcanada/AVRF/README.md

 # Allowed Usage
 The examples are provided freely to you without limitation.
-You may use any of these examples in any way allowed within your licening terms from Unreal Engine.
+You may use any of these examples in any way allowed by licensing terms from Unreal Engine.